 Below you’ll see:

 - The failure rate of traders who came to work for a day trading firm I traded at for five years.
-Can’t talk about successful without failure.
+Can’t talk about success without failure.

 - How long it took me, and many of my trading friends, to develop consistency (in various markets).
 This is the time requirement.